 Business Goals … Why Most “Business Resolutions” Don’t Work

 Are you ready to set some goals and have them stick this time?
 Here are some of the top reasons New Year’s Plans don’t work.

 1. Your planning timeline is too long

-A lot of the planning workshops or seminars I've been on look at planning out a full year.
-Or longer-term planning of the next 10 years.
+A lot of the planning workshops or seminars I've been on look at planning out a full year of business goals for your company.
+Or long term goal setting for the next 10 years.

-When is the last time you actually followed through with a year-long plan, much less a 10 year plan?
+When is the last time you actually followed through with a year-long business goal, much less a 10 year plan?

 If I'm looking to set a goal and map out the activities required to achieve that goal, I find that scheduling my plan for the next 3-6 months is really the sweet spot.

 Things change quickly.
 As a company we find ourselves modifying and changing plans and switching directions throughout the year, as we encounter things that we couldn't have anticipated just months earlier.

 This time of year there is a lot of pressure for your company to “plan the perfect year”.
 You may be feeling even more of the “planning pressure” this year because 2020 went so off the rails for so many companies and people.